Escaping from Zero Gradient: Revisiting Action-Constrained Reinforcement Learning via Frank-Wolfe Policy Optimization: Introduction

 The fundamental cause of the zero-gradient issue is the tight coupling of the policy parameter update and the projection layer under the standard policy gradient framework.
 Specifically, in the end-to-end policy-gradient-based training process, the update of the policy parameters relies on the gradient of the actual policy output with respect to the policy parameters and thereby involves the gradient of this additional projection layer.
 To escape from the zero-gradient issue, we take a different approach and propose a learning algorithm that \textit{decouples} the parameter update for policy improvement from constraint satisfaction, without using the policy gradient theorem.
 The proposed algorithm can be highlighted as follows: \begin{itemize}[leftmargin=*] \item To accommodate the action constraints, we leverage the Frank-Wolfe method \citep{frank1956algorithm} to search for feasible action update directions directly \textit{within} the feasible action sets in a \textit{state-wise} manner.
 Through this procedure, for a collection of states, we obtain the reference actions that are used to guide the update of the policy parameters for improving the current policy. \item To update the parameters of the policy network, we propose to construct a loss function (e.g., mean squared error) that enables the policy network to adjust its outputs toward the reference actions.
 This update scheme can be viewed as solving a regression problem based on the reference actions by taking one-step gradient descent.
 In this way, the parameter update is completely decoupled from the action constraints. \end{itemize} Since the proposed framework obviates the need for the gradient of a projection layer, it avoids the zero-gradient issue by nature.

-\textbf{Our Contributions.} In this paper, we revisit the action-constrained RL problem and propose a novel learning framework that avoids the zero-gradient issue and achieves zero constraint violation simultaneously: \begin{itemize}[leftmargin=*] \item To better describe the proposed learning framework, we start from the case of finite state spaces and introduce Frank-Wolfe policy optimization (FWPO) with tabular policy parameterization, which can be viewed as an instance of the generalized policy iteration.
+\textbf{Our Contributions.} In this paper, we revisit the action-constrained RL problem and propose a novel learning framework that avoids the zero-gradient issue and achieves zero constraint violation simultaneously: \begin{itemize}[leftmargin=*] \item We formally identify the important zero gradient issue in the existing projection-based approaches for action-constrained RL.
+We also pinpoint that the fundamental cause of the zero-gradient issue is the tight coupling of the policy parameter update and the projection layer under the standard policy gradient framework.
+To the best of our knowledge, this is the first time that the zero-gradient issue is discussed in the context of action-constrained RL. \item To better describe the proposed learning framework, we start from the case of finite state spaces and introduce Frank-Wolfe policy optimization (FWPO) with tabular policy parameterization, which can be viewed as an instance of the generalized policy iteration.
 By directly searching for update directions within the feasible sets via state-wise Frank-Wolfe, FWPO automatically achieves zero constraint violation and does not require any additional projection.
-Moreover, we establish the convergence of FWPO as well as its policy improvement property. \item Built on FWPO, we propose NFWPO by extending the idea of FWPO to the general neural policies via a regression argument.
+Moreover, we establish the convergence of FWPO as well as its policy improvement property. \item Built on FWPO, we propose Neural FWPO (NFWPO) by extending the idea of FWPO to the general neural policies via a regression argument.
 By constructing a loss function and leveraging state-wise Frank-Wolfe, we decouple the policy parameter update from the action constraints.
 This design automatically prevents the zero-gradient issue.
 Moreover, we show that the vanilla DDPG is a special case of NFWPO if there is no action constraints. \item Through experiments on various real applications, we empirically show the zero-gradient problem and demonstrate that the proposed algorithms significantly outperform the popular benchmark methods for action-constrained RL. \end{itemize}